IBM/ai-data-workshop/build-and-deploy-with-autoai/README.md

     1. On the deployment space screen, click **New deployment**.
     2. For the Deployment type, select **Online**.
     3. For the Name, enter “**Mortgage Approval AutoAI Deployment**” with no leading or trailing spaces.
-    4. For the Serving Name, enter “**mortgage_approval_autoai**”, append some characters to make it unique if name is taken
+    4. For the Serving Name, enter “**mortgage_approval_autoai**”, append some characters to make it unique if name is taken.
     5. Click **Create**.
 3. Verify your screen looks like the following image.